theprimarybrain/theprimarybrain.github.io/_posts/2024-03-13-Toddler-Curriculum-Map.md

 Under each header, you will see the skills we learn each week.
 It is so fun to watch our toddlers learn new skills through play based activities.
 I hope you enjoy watching your littles learn new skills as they play!

-## A Homeschool Preschool Calendar
+## Our School Year Homeschool Preschool Calendar

 I have included our favorite 40 themes in the order I choose to teach them to my own children.
 There is no right or wrong order, but I hope this gives you a starting point.
 You can view the **school year calendar** in the download to see how each theme falls over the course of a school year.
 Some years there may be some adjusting needed depending on when holidays fall, but this will give you a great starting point!